Skip to main content

 What Is the FDA’s Stance on Specific Peptides?

-The of peptides is dynamic.
+The regulatory status of peptides is dynamic.
 The landscape can shift based on new clinical data, safety signals, or changes in FDA guidance.
 Peptides that were once widely available through compounding may become restricted.
 For instance, the FDA has taken action to limit the compounding of certain peptides, moving them off lists that permit their use in compounding.

 This has affected popular peptides like Ipamorelin and CJC-1295, which have been removed from lists that allowed for their widespread compounding.
 This action underscores the importance of working with a clinical team that stays current with the evolving regulatory environment to ensure your protocol remains compliant and safe.